-The Bridgewater Canal is part of the Waterways of Mainland Britain and is made up of the Bridgewater Canal (Preston Brook Branch), the Bridgewater Canal (Main Line), the Bridgewater Canal (Pomona Lock Branch), the Bridgewater Canal (Hulme Lock Branch), the Bridgewater Canal (Stretford and Leigh Branch) and the Bridgewater Canal (Runcorn Locks Branch).
+The Bridgewater Canal is part of the Waterways of Mainland Britain and is made up of the Bridgewater Canal (Preston Brook Branch), the Bridgewater Canal (Main Line), the Bridgewater Canal (Pomona Lock Branch), the Bridgewater Canal (Hulme Locks Branch), the Bridgewater Canal (Stretford and Leigh Branch) and the Bridgewater Canal (Runcorn Locks Branch).

 The navigational authority for this waterway is The Bridgewater Canal Company Limited